A Logical Characterization of Constant-Depth Circuits over the Reals: Introduction

 If one wishes to study problems based on their parallel complexity or in the domain of the real numbers, one requires different models of computation.
 Theoretical models exist both for real-valued sequential and for real-valued parallel computation, going back to the seminal work by Blum, Shub and Smale \cite{DBLP:conf/focs/BlumSS88}, see also \cite{DBLP:books/lib/Blum98}.
 Their aim was to lay the foundation for a theory of scientific computation, an area going back to Newton, Euler and Gauss, with algorithms over the real numbers.
 Going even a step further, John von Neumann aimed for a formal logic amenable to mathematical analysis and the continuous concept of the real number.

 Unlike Turing machines, machines over $\R$ obtain not an unstructured sequence of bits as input but a vector of real numbers or an (encoding of an) $\R$-structure.
-The respective parallel model we are going to have a closer look at is a real analogue to the arithmetic circuit (see, e.g., \cite{DBLP:books/daglib/0097931}), which, as its name suggests, resembles electrical circuits in its functioning, however, contrary to these they operate not on electrical signals, i.e., Boolean values, but real numbers.
+The respective parallel model we are going to have a closer look at is a real analogue to the arithmetic circuit (see, e.g., \cite{DBLP:books/daglib/0097931}), which, as its name suggests, resembles electrical circuits in its functioning, however, contrary to these our model operates not on electrical signals, i.e., Boolean values, but real numbers.

-Descriptive complexity is an area of computational complexity theory, that groups decision problems into classes not by bounds on the resources needed for their solution but by considering the syntactic complexity of a logical formalism able to express the problems.
-Most well-known is probably Fagin's characterization of the class NP as those problems that can be described by existential second-order formulas of predicate logic \cite{fag74}.
+Descriptive complexity is an area of computational complexity theory, which groups decision problems into classes not by bounds on the resources needed for their solution but by considering the syntactic complexity of a logical formalism able to express the problems.
+Best known is probably Fagin's characterization of the class NP as those problems that can be described by existential second-order formulas of predicate logic \cite{fag74}.
 Since then, many complexity classes have been characterized logically.
-Most important in our context is a characterization obtained by Neil Immerman, equating problems decidable by (families of) Boolean circuits of polynomial size and constant depth with those describable in first-order logic:
+Most important in our context is a characterization obtained by Neil Immerman, equating problems decidable by (families of) Boolean circuits of polynomial size and constant depth consisting of gates of unbounded fan-in, with those describable in first-order logic:

 \begin{theorem}[\cite{DBLP:journals/siamcomp/Immerman89}] $\mathrm{AC}^0=\mathrm{FO}$. \end{theorem}

 An important issue in circuit complexity is \textit{uniformity}, i.e., the question if a finite description of an infinite family of circuits exists, and if yes, how complicated it is to obtain it.
 Immerman's Theorem holds both non-uniformly, i.e., under no requirements on the constructability of the circuit family, as well as for many reasonable uniformity conditions \cite{DBLP:journals/jcss/BarringtonIS90}.
 In the non-uniform case, first-order logic is extended by allowing access to arbitrary numerical predicates, in symbols: non-uniform $\mathrm{AC}^0=\mathrm{FO}[\mathrm{Arb}]$.